 - All current employees and student will get access to Box.
 FYI – Access will be restricted when you are no longer current.

-- Maximum single file size limitation – 15GB
+- Maximum single file size limitation – 25GB

 Access to Box:

-- All active TCU faculty and staff members and student workers will have access to Box.
+- All active TCU faculty, staff, and students will have access to Box.